York Gin launch rhubarb gin on fifth birthday

 By popular demand, York Gin has launched a rhubarb gin - as the brand celebrates its fifth birthday.

 Customers have been asking for this flavoured gin for years.
-And now it has appeared - just as the York Gin brand reaches its five-year milestone on 1 March.
+And now it has appeared - just as the York Gin brand reaches its five-year milestone.

 The gin has seven classic botanicals including juniper berries, grains of paradise and angelica along with the all-important fresh rhubarb.
 After distillation a natural sugar syrup is added to complement the natural tanginess of the rhubarb.